 He was elected President of the British Society for the Philosophy of Science for 1993-5, of the Mind Association for 2009-10, and of the Aristotelian Society for 2013-4.

 - Philosophy of mind and psychology

 Professor Papineau works on issues in metaphysics, philosophy of science, and the philosophy of mind and psychology.
 He has written For Science in the Social Sciences (1978), Theory and Meaning (1979), Reality and Representation (1987), Philosophical Naturalism (1993) and Introducing Consciousness (2000), and he edited Philosophy of Science (1996) and Teleosemantics (2006).
 His Thinking about Consciousness was published in 2002 and The Roots of Reason, a collection of essays on rationality, decision, and evolution, in 2003.

 Professor Papineau welcomes enquiries from prospective students seeking supervision in areas connected to his research interests.

 For more details, please see his full research profile.

 - Philosophical Devices: Proofs, Probabilities, Possibilities, and Sets

 Oxford University Press 2012

 Expertise and public engagement

-Professor Papineau teaches courses in philosophical methodology, philosophy of mind and metaphysics, and philosophy of biology.
+Professor Papineau has previously taught modules in philosophical methodology, philosophy of mind and metaphysics, and philosophy of biology.